Blog

 Miami-Dade County, Florida is in USDA Hardiness Zone 11a.
 The average last spring frost is January 1 and first fall frost is December 31.

-Miami-Dade County County sits in USDA Zone 11a.
+Miami-Dade County sits in USDA Zone 11a.
 Tomatoes grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Tomatoes grow in Miami-Dade County County's climate?
+Can Tomatoes grow in Miami-Dade County's climate?

 🌱